 A common way to take advantage of the build cache when building your ASP.NET Core in, is to copy across only the .csproj, .sln and nuget.config files for your app before doing a restore, rather than the entire source code for your app.
 The NuGet package restore can be one of the slowest parts of the build, and it only depends on these files.
 By copying them first, Docker can cache the result of the restore, so it doesn't need to run twice, if all you do is change a .cs file.

-# Build image FROM microsoft/dotnet:2.0.3-sdk AS builder WORKDIR /sln COPY ./aspnetcore-in-docker.sln ./NuGet.config ./ # Copy all the csproj files and restore to cache the layer for faster builds # The dotnet_build.sh script does this anyway, so superfluous, but docker can # cache the intermediate images so _much_ faster COPY ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj COPY ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj COPY ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj RUN dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #App image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY --from=builder /sln/dist .
+# Build image FROM microsoft/dotnet:2.0.3-sdk AS builder WORKDIR /sln COPY ./aspnetcore-in-docker.sln ./NuGet.config ./ # Copy all the csproj files and restore to cache the layer for faster builds # The dotnet_build.sh script does this anyway, so superfluous, but docker can # cache the intermediate images so _much_ faster COPY ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj ./src/AspNetCoreInDocker.Lib/AspNetCoreInDocker.Lib.csproj COPY ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj ./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj COPY ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj ./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj RUN dotnet restore COPY ./test ./test COPY ./src ./src RUN dotnet build -c Release --no-restore RUN dotnet test "./test/AspNetCoreInDocker.Web.Tests/AspNetCoreInDocker.Web.Tests.csproj" -c Release --no-build --no-restore RUN dotnet publish "./src/AspNetCoreInDocker.Web/AspNetCoreInDocker.Web.csproj" -c Release -o "../../dist" --no-restore #App image FROM microsoft/aspnetcore:2.0.3 WORKDIR /app ENV ASPNETCORE_ENVIRONMENT Local ENTRYPOINT ["dotnet", "AspNetCoreInDocker.Web.dll"] COPY /sln/dist .

 As you can see, the first things we do are copy the .sln file and nuget.config files, followed by all the .csproj files.
 We can then run